alchemyplatform/aa-sdk/site/using-smart-accounts/session-keys/index.md

 ### Enhance security with permissions

 By using session keys, the exposure of the main private key is minimized.
 Even if a session key is compromised, the attacker would not gain access to the user's main account and funds.
-This layered approach to security helps in mitigating risks associated with key management and exposure.
+This layered approach to security helps in mitigating risks associated with key management.

 ## Supported permissions